hojinYang/spotify_recSys_challenge_2018/readme.md

 ***hello world!*** Team: Hojin Yang, Minjin Choi, and Yoon Ki Jeong.
 Data Mining Lab, Sungkyunkwan university.

-## This document is still incomplete and will be updated soon.
+## This document/codes are still incomplete and will be updated soon.

 This project is an automatic playlist continuation(APC) system implemented using Tensorflow.